Stochastic Motion Planning as Gaussian Variational Inference: Theory and Algorithms: Proximal Covariance Steering Motion Planner (PCS-MP) Algorithm

-We introduce the PGCS-MP algorithm in Algorithm \ref{alg:pgcsmp}.
-Line $2$ is the main iteration loop for proximal gradient updates, where the step size is initialized to $\eta$ during the backtracking procedure at line $3$.
-The subsequent for-loop in line $4$ governs the backtracking.
-Initially, the nominal trajectory is propagated through \eqref{eq:propagate_nominal}, followed by the calculation of $(\bar{A}_t^k, \bar{a}_t^k, Q_t^k, r_t^k)$ for linear covariance steering within each proximal gradient step, as detailed in \eqref{eq:Qr_lin_dyn}.
-Subsequently, line $7$ solves the linear covariance steering problem \eqref{eq:iterlinear}.
-Line $9-15$ conduct the backtracking process.
+{ } We introduce the PCS-MP algorithm in Algorithm \ref{alg:pgcsmp}.
+Line $2-4$ are the main iterations for proximal gradient updates.
+At each iteration, the nominal trajectory is propagated through \eqref{eq:propagate_nominal} in line $2$, followed by the calculation of $(\bar{A}_t^k, \bar{a}_t^k, Q_t^k, r_t^k)$ for each proximal gradient step using \eqref{eq:Qr_lin_dyn} in line $3$.
+Subsequently, line $4$ solves the linear covariance steering problem \eqref{eq:iterlinear}.
+Line $6$ outputs the solved feedback gains and the nominal trajectories.
+We also add a backtracking procedure to select the step size in each iteration.
+Each step of PCS-MP involves a linear covariance control problem that admits a closed-form solution.
+The overall algorithm thus adopts a \textit{sub-linear} rate of convergence of the proximal gradient algorithm.